xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 ## Run your own mail server

-I run my own mail server since many years and if you know how it's a good and cheep option.
+I run my own mail server and if you know how it's a good and cheep option.
 My family and people in our company have accounts here so mail between us stays on the server (TLS only).
-The server host mailing lists for the company, family, friends and neighbours.
+The server also host mailing lists for the company, family, friends and neighbours.
 I know mailing lists are out of fashion but that doesn't stop them from being useful.

 For most people a e-mail service like Runbox, FastMail or ProtoMail, to name a few, is most likely a better option.

 Free options like Gmail and Outlook are not horrible but I prefer to pay with money for my services.
-They tend also not to be standard compliant.
+They tend not to be very standard compliant, especially Gmail.

 I have been using e-mail for 20+ years and it's still my preferred way of communication.